 The Company's GMDB claim reserves are determined by estimating the expected value of death benefits and recognizing the excess ratably over the accumulation period based on total expected assessments.
+Determination of the expected benefit payments and assessments are based on a range of scenarios and assumptions, including those related to market rates of return and volatility, contract surrenders and mortality experience.
+The accounting for these guarantees impacts estimated gross profits used to calculate amortization of DAC and other similar balances.
 The Company regularly evaluates estimates used and adjusts the additional liability balance as appropriate, with a related charge or credit to benefits and claims in the period of evaluation if actual experience or other evidence suggests that earlier assumptions should be revised.
 Additionally, a decline in the stock market causing the contract value to fall below the amount defined in each contract could result in additional excess claims.